 Risk documentation is recording, maintaining, and reporting assessments, handling analysis and plans, and monitoring results.
-It includes all plans, reports for the Program Manager and decision authorities, and reporting forms that may be internal to the program management office.
+It includes all plans, reports for the PM and decision authorities, and reporting forms that may be internal to the PMO.

 2.4 RISK DISCUSSION